gytis-ivaskevicius/linux-gpu-debug-helper/arch/graphics/bumblebee.md

-To rescan the PCI bus automatically after a suspend, create a script as described in [Power management/Suspend and hibernate#Hooks in /usr/lib/systemd/system-sleep](Power_management/Suspend_and_hibernate#Hooks_in_/usr/lib/systemd/system-sleep "Power management/Suspend and hibernate#Hooks in /usr/lib/systemd/system-sleep"){.wikilink}.
+To rescan the PCI bus automatically after a suspend, create a script as described in [Power management/Suspend and hibernate#Hooks in /usr/lib/systemd/system-sleep](Power_management/Suspend_and_hibernate#Hooks_in_/usr/lib/systemd/system-sleep "wikilink").

 ### Multiple monitors {#multiple_monitors}

 #### Outputs wired to the Intel chip {#outputs_wired_to_the_intel_chip}

-If the port (DisplayPort/HDMI/VGA) is wired to the Intel chip, you can set up multiple monitors with [xorg.conf](xorg.conf "xorg.conf"){.wikilink}.
+If the port (DisplayPort/HDMI/VGA) is wired to the Intel chip, you can set up multiple monitors with [xorg.conf](xorg.conf "wikilink").
 Set them to use the Intel card, but Bumblebee can still use the NVIDIA card.
 One example configuration is below for two identical screens with 1080p resolution and using the HDMI out.

 ```{=mediawiki}
 {{hc|/etc/X11/xorg.conf|2=